 What’s the deal with giving your dog pork?
 Why is there so much confusion around whether it’s safe or not?
 Hopefully, we can provide some clarity and give you the answer to the question, can dogs eat pork?

 The other concern around feeding pork to your dog seems to be the belief that it causes Pancreatitis.
-Your dog’s pancreas is the organ responsible for helping in the metabolism of sugar by producing insulin, and for the digestion and absorption of nutrients by supplying enzymes.
+Your dog’s pancreas is the organ responsible for helping in sugar metabolism by producing insulin and for the digestion and absorption of nutrients by supplying enzymes.
 It is a ‘v-shaped’ organ that sits behind the stomach.

 Even if you have never given your dog raw pork, you may have been tempted to give them a hotdog or sausage as a training aid or simply as a tasty treat.

 It’s worth bearing in mind that processed meats can be extremely high in fat and calories.
 Feeding a single hotdog to a small or medium-sized dog is the calorific equivalent of a three hamburger snack for us.